esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Interrupt Service Routines
-   By default, all functions are compiled into flash, which means that the the
+   By default, all functions are compiled into flash, which means that the
    cache may kick in for that code.
 However, the cache currently can't be used
    during hardware interrupts.
 That means that, if you use a hardware ISR, such as
    attachInterrupt(gpio, myISR, CHANGE) for a GPIO change, the ISR must have the